 Use the arrows to flip through the slides.

-- Survey data collected from: CommercialCafe, PropertyShark, Point2, CommercialSearch, 42Floors.
+- Office survey data collected from: CommercialCafe, PropertyShark, Point2, CommercialSearch, 42Floors.

 - The percentages for each question are directly proportional to the respondents who picked an answer.